All Collections

 Use our button

 You can make several changes to our Marker.io button.
-By default, the button is red, placed on the right-center of the window, and the title is "Report a bug."
+By default, the button is red, placed on the right-center of the window, and the text is "Give Feedback"

 Edit our button